CUAir/Autopilot/docs/groundstation.rst

 Setup
 ^^^^^^^^

-`See the Judge's server interoperability documentation here. <http://auvsi-suas-competition-interoperability-system.readthedocs.io/en/latest/>`_
+`See the Judge's server interoperability documentation here. <http://auvsi-suas-competition-interoperability-system.readthedocs.io/en/latest/>`_ All of those setup instructions must be followed before the following instructions will work.

 Interoperability Use
 ^^^^^^^^^^^^^^^^^^^^^